zimicjs/zimic/README.md

 console.log(searchParams1.contains(searchParams2)); // true
 console.log(searchParams1.contains(searchParams3)); // false
+console.log(searchParams3.contains(searchParams1)); // true
 ```

 ## `zimic/interceptor` API

-This module provides a set of utilities to create HTTP interceptors for both Node.js and browser environments.
+This module provides a set of resources to create HTTP interceptors for both Node.js and browser environments.

+> [!TIP]
+>
-All APIs are documented using [JSDoc](https://jsdoc.app) comments, so you can view detailed descriptions directly in
+> All APIs are documented using [JSDoc](https://jsdoc.app), so you can view detailed descriptions directly in your IDE.
-your IDE!

 ### `HttpInterceptorWorker`